 Killing Eve is finally back — and early, as an extra treat.
-Although the Sandra Oh-led thriller was initially supposed to premiere later this month, its home network of BBC America realised fans needed something to binge during the social isolation of the COVID-19 pandemic.
-So, BBCA pushed Killing Eve's season 3 premiere date up by two weeks to Sunday 12th April.
+Although the Sandra Oh-led thriller was initially supposed to premiere on Sunday, April 26, its home network of BBC America realized fans needed something to binge during the social isolation of the COVID-19 pandemic.
+So, BBCA pushed Killing Eve's season 3 premiere date up by two weeks to Sunday, April 12.

 Such a change is a double-edged sword for viewers hungry for more of Villanelle (Emmy-winner Jodie Comer) and Eve’s (Emmy-winner Oh) globetrotting psychosexual obsession.
 We may get to dive into Killing Eve earlier — but, we also have less time to prepare to return to the complex assassin drama.
 Last year’s season 2 finale, “You’re Mine,” left Eve bleeding to death from a gunshot wound, Villanelle preparing to disappear, a supervillain murdered, and countless metaphorical bridges burning.